At FRRR, we pride ourselves on ensuring our application process is easy, relevant and not too time-consuming.

 - Complete the relevant application form in full, via our Grants Gateway online application portal.
 There may be a couple of programs that do not use the Grants Gateway portal, and so a hard copy form will need to be completed.
 This will be specified on the relevant program page on the website.

 - Provide copies of any additional information requested in the relevant program guidelines.
 Please consult the individual grant pages for specific details and relevant documents.

 - Obtain approval of your application from the head of your organisation.
 Ensure the application is signed by the legal head of the ABN / Incorporated Group named in the application.

-- Submit completed application forms to FRRR by 5:00pm on the closing date of the grant program.
-All of our grant programs accept applications electronically, however hardcopy applications are also accepted.
-This applies also for those applicants who are not able to access the Grants Gateway portal.
+- Submit completed application forms to FRRR by 5:00pm on the closing date of the grant program, as specified on the website.
+All applications must be submitted online via Grants Gateway, however hardcopy applications may also accepted.
+This applies only for those applicants who are not able to access the Grants Gateway portal.

 It is requested that applicants choose only ONE method of submitting their application.